postgresml/postgresml/pgml-docs/docs/user_guides/setup/quick_start_with_docker.md

 ## Dashboard

 The Dashboard app is available at https://localhost:8000.
-You can use it to write experiments in Jupyer-style notebooks, manage projects, and visualize datasets used by PostgresML.
+You can use it to write experiments in Jupyter-style notebooks, manage projects, and visualize datasets used by PostgresML.

 ![Dashboard](/images/dashboard/notebooks.png)